ArthurDotSaito/ArthurDotSaito/README.md

 <h1 align="center">Keep Moving Forward</h1>
 Hey there!
 I'm Arthur Saito, a software developer and engineer (I'm mechanical engineer!).
-I'm continually involved in projects and exploring new technologies.
-Typically, I'm coding, ready to address new solutions, contribute to projects, and develop systems.
+I'm continually involved in some projects and exploring new technologies/solutions.
+Typically, I'm coding or studying something all time.
 I currently serve as a Software Architect at Nuria S.A and trying to complete my master's degree in UCL.

 My current interests are: Compilers, operating systems, databases and distributed systems.
+Also, I like to learn new languages (Yes, programming and human languages).

 # 📫 Contact me